nixlang-wiki/nixlang-wiki/nix/derivation.md

 A derivation is a nix expression that encapsulates how to install a piece of software.

 ## Derivation Definition
+A *derivation* represents the instructions for building some artifact.
+This artifact can be an application, a website, or configuration file.
+A derivation can describe how a piece of software is built and installed, in the same way a package manager installs packages.

-A derivation is just an attribute whose attribute `type` has value `"derivation"`.
+Technically, a derivation is just an attribute whose attribute `type` has value `"derivation"`.
 In practice, a derivation is an attribute set with the following attributes.
 ```
 {
 	name = "app";